 - Marinate zucchini, bell peppers, mushrooms, and cherry tomatoes in an herbaceous dressing, such as Cuban chimichurri sauce, before grilling them on skewers.
 Serve as a side to the orzo salad.

-- For those who love doubling down on veggies, serve your orzo pesto pasta on a bed of zucchini noodles lightly sautéed in garlic and olive oil or serve with sheet pan oven roasted vegetables.
+- For those who love doubling down on veggies, serve your orzo pesto pasta on a bed of zucchini noodles lightly sautéed in garlic and olive oil or serve with sheet pan oven-roasted vegetables.

-FAQS
+Orzo Salad FAQS

 Yes, you can even buy them premade.
 Trader Joe's sells a great vegan pesto located in their refrigerated section with tofu and other plant-based items.